andersmurphy/andersmurphy-blog/resources/posts/2019-02-16-clojure-merging-maps-by-key.md

     {:userid 3, :name "Sarah", :email "sarah@email.com"})
  ```

-This works for sequences of the same length, but what do we get if the sequences are the different lengths (one of the tables has missing rows)?
+This works for sequences of the same length, but what do we get if the sequences are different lengths (one of the tables has missing rows)?

  ```clojure
 (def name-table [{:userid 1 :name "Bob"}